HMS Jupiter (1778)

-HMS Jupiter was a 50-gun Portland-class fourth-rate ship of the Royal Navy.
-She served during the American War of Independence, the French Revolutionary Wars, and the Napoleonic Wars in a career that spanned thirty years.
-She was also one of the fastest ships in the Royal Navy as shown by her attempt to capture the cutter Eclipse under Nathaniel Fanning.
+HMS Jupiter was a 50-gun fourth-rate ship of the line of the Royal Navy.
+She served in the American War of Independence, French Revolutionary Wars and Napoleonic Wars in a career that spanned 30 years.
+She was also one of the fastest ships in the Royal Navy as shown by her attempt to capture the American cutter Eclipse under Nathaniel Fanning.

 Construction

 Built in Rotherhithe, Jupiter was launched in 1778.
 Her trial copper sheathed hull featured the new technical breakthrough of protecting her iron bolts by the application of thick paper between the copper plates and the hull.
 This innovation she trialled successfully.